Rafe/resume/resume.md

 ##Objective

-* Obtain a position as web developer where I can maximize my development skills on both front-end javascripts and backend development with large scale.
+* Obtain a position as web developer where I can maximize my development skills on both front-end javascripts and Ruby on Rails development with large scale.

 ##Education